Anthony Perkins: Troubles with Paramount

-After signing with Paramount Pictures in 1955, Perkins was promoted by the studio as its final matinee idol.
-He was cast in a succession of leading roles intended to solidify his image as a romantic and masculine screen presence.
+After signing with Paramount Pictures in 1955, Perkins was cast in a succession of leading roles intended to solidify his image as a romantic and masculine screen presence.
 By the time he had completed three films for the studio, Paramount had reportedly invested approximately $15 million in his career, prior to the release of any of the films.
 This significant investment contributed to growing tensions between Perkins and the studio.

 Perkins, for his part, expressed dissatisfaction with the direction of his film career.
 While his contract allowed him to return to the Broadway stage, the majority of his fame stemmed from his film work, where Paramount consistently placed him in conventional leading-man roles.
 Perkins reportedly sought to be recognized as a serious character actor rather than a teen idol.
 His resistance to being typecast, particularly in roles that emphasized traditional masculinity, resulted in the loss of certain opportunities, including the roles of Shell Oil Junior in Some Like It Hot and Tony in West Side Story.

 Additional tension reportedly arose between Perkins and Paramount president Barney Balaban.
-According to multiple accounts, Balaban objected to Perkins's homosexuality and his relationship with actor Tab Hunter.
+According to multiple accounts, Balaban objected to Perkins's homosexuality and his relationship with actor Tab Hunter (who himself had no similar pressure from his studio, Warner Bros.).
 Perkins was allegedly pressured by the studio to end the relationship and was urged to undergo conversion therapy during his contract period.
 One associate of Perkins recalled a conversation in which Perkins responded to the studio's demands by affirming his relationship with Hunter.
-Hunter himself later stated that, unlike his experience at Warner Bros., Paramount intervened in his relationship with Perkins and requested that the two cease seeing each other.
-Despite this, the relationship continued for a time.

 Sources suggest that Perkins resisted studio pressure until approximately 1959, during the period between filming Tall Story and Psycho.
 Around this time, efforts by studio executives to distance him from Hunter were reportedly successful.
 This separation is often cited as a contributing factor in Perkins's decision to buy out the remainder of his contract with Paramount, following a similar move previously made by Hunter at Warner Bros.